Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 * I learned that
   * My variables reset if the Macro Environment crashed
   * My variables reset if the system restarts
-* I had some real challenges trying to keep a consistant experience in some use cases and needed a more complex ballet of variables in other use cases
+* I had some real challenges trying to keep a consistent experience in some use cases and needed a more complex ballet of variables in other use cases
 * One thing I did have at my disposal were _Unused Assets_
-  * Peices of the configuration my environment had little use for.
+  * Pieces of the configuration my environment had little use for.
     * Not to say they aren't important, it's just our org doesn't need them.

 ## Introducing "xConfiguration FacilityService Service 5 Name"
-* My unused asset of choice, but can be substituted with another comparable text feild, keep an open mind if you use this asset already, there may be another way.
+* My unused asset of choice, but can be substituted with another comparable text field, keep an open mind if you use this asset already, there may be another way.

 ## Properties
-**FacilityService Service 5 Name** has 2 unique properties that make this an exellent spot for me.
+**FacilityService Service 5 Name** has 2 unique properties that make this an excellent spot for me.
 * It can store up to _1024_ characters
-  * That's alot of room
+  * That's a lot of room
 * The service slot will **NOT** show on the touch 10, so long as I don't fill in a ```FacilityService Service 5 Number```
   * This is important, because i don't want that help desk Icon showing, and I don't want this seen by users if at all possible.